MogwaiL/Public/README.md

 Yup, quite a lot.

-And in some context, Manchester City spent half as much again as Liverpool (£1.39 Billion vs £900 Million).
+Another way of reading this context is Manchester City spent half as much again as Liverpool (£1.39 Billion vs £900 Million).
+Not that the best part of a billion pounds isn't significant.
+But the advantage is fairly clear.
+However, this does not tell the full story alone.

-Looking at this deployment of financial resources over the timeline in question (2008 - 2019) is also informative.
+Comparing the transfer spending during the timeline in question (2008 - 2019) is also informative.

 <html>
 <head>